 Erica also arranges music for the collaborative project In Our Own Words alongside pianist Nathan Liow, bassist Adam Spiegl, and drummer Justin Olsson.
 The project has produced three shows to date, featuring new arrangements of Leonard Cohen, Joni Mitchell and Tom Waits’ music, each of which opened to sell-out audiences at their Melbourne premieres.
 She has also collaborated with the contemporary opera collective BegOpCoOp, contributing libretto for the production Seduction And Demise In East Berlin (2013) and writing and performing spoken word pieces with live effects processing for Songs Of The Sea (2017).

-In addition to her performance career, Bramham is Director of Bright Young Music, a boutique wedding and corporate entertainment agency based in Melbourne.
-She is also a passionate teacher and maintains a healthy teaching practice, tutoring students privately in voice, guitar, ukulele, music theory and songwriting.
+In addition to her performance career, Erica is Director of Bright Young Music, a boutique wedding and corporate entertainment agency based in Melbourne.
+She is also a passionate teacher, tutoring students privately in voice, guitar, ukulele, music theory and songwriting.

 Erica holds a Bachelor of Music (Honours) from Melbourne’s Victorian College of the Arts, where she majored in improvised voice.
 In 2018 she took up double bass, and is currently studying under Anita Hustas, with a view to writing and performing new works for voice and bass in 2019.